-Search is a complex subject matter.
-Using search engines simplifies the solution.
 Using a search engine shields an engineer from understanding how search works.
-The objective of this article is to provide a simplified understanding of how search works.
+In this article, we will explore how it works.

 What is search?

 Search is showing documents that match a query.
 Document is anything that has information.
 Such as web page or PDF document.
 Query is what the user types in the search box.

 There is lot of work done in the background.
 Consider Google.
 Google crawls all the web pages out there.
 It parses each web page and extracts keywords.
 Depending on the keywords, Google updates the index.